vimalmenon/backend.completeautomate/README.md

 - [ ] Add platform data
 - [ ] Fetch platform data
+- [ ] Find a way to cache from method level in platform data
+- [ ] Add playlist details to video records
 - [ ] Add Platform data
 - [ ] Add Entry on Video Add to add to platform reference
 - [ ] Transform data YouTube Video and YouTube Channel